 Pick a recipient, type up a message, add any attachments, and then decide if you'd like to encrypt the email (so that only the recipient can open it) and/or sign it with a cryptographic key (to verify that the contents haven't been messed with).
 If you do, it's simply a matter of toggling these options on.

 You can now set a specific password for the email (your recipient will need to enter this to view the message) or an expiry date – anyone attempting to access the email after this timer runs out will be greeted with a dead link.

 Hit send whenever you're ready, and your email will be whisked away and encrypted.
 The recipient will receive the email as usual, but before they can read the contents will be asked to decrypt the message (and input a password if you requested one).
 Once they've done so, they'll be able to send you an encrypted response even if they're not a SecureMyEmail user.

 Currently, you'll be able to download and install SecureMyEmail on just about any device you have.
-The service is compatible with Windows, Mac, Android, and iOS systems, and SecureMyEmail claims to be hard at work on creating secure apps for Outlook and Apple Mail, too.
-So, watch this space!
+The service is compatible with Windows, Mac, Android, and iOS systems, and SecureMyEmail claims to be working on creating secure apps for Outlook and Apple Mail, too.

 It's not all doom and gloom, though.
-SecureMyEmail might be lacking in features compared to some of the more established services out there, but what it does do, it does well.
-End-to-end encryption for non-users is impressive, as is PGP support, and offering a free trial without restrictions is particularly generous.
+SecureMyEmail might be lacking in features compared to some of the more established services out there, but what it does, it does well.
+End-to-end encryption for non-users is impressive, as is PGP support, and offering both a free version and an unrestricted free trial is particularly generous.